Planet 9: Have We Discovered A New Planet In The Solar System?

 The Theory Of Planet 9

-To begin with, we should make it very clear that Planet 9 still only exists in theory, according to NASA, so let’s not start re-drawing the solar system maps quite yet.
-However, some of the most brilliant minds in astronomy (the same ones who demoted poor Pluto) have suggested that a massive planet (likely an ice giant) exists somewhere in the far reaches of our solar system, more than 20 times further from the Sun than Neptune, which is technically the furthest planet at present, about 2.8 billion miles from our favorite star.
+To begin with, we should make it very clear that Planet 9 still only exists as a hypothesis, according to NASA, so let’s not start re-drawing the solar system maps quite yet.
+However, some of the most brilliant minds in astronomy -- including Konstantin Batygin and Michael Brown of Caltech, who formally proposed it in January 2016 -- have suggested that a planet exists somewhere in the far reaches of our solar system, roughly 10 times further from the Sun than Neptune.
+Neptune is technically the furthest known planet, orbiting about 2.8 billion miles from our star.

-At that incredible distance, more than 50 billion miles from the Sun, Planet 9 would exist in the Kuiper Belt, which is a disc-shaped region beyond Neptune’s orbit filled with hundreds of thousands of icy objects.
-Astronomers have detected unexplained clumping behavior of certain icy dwarf planets (trans-Neptunian objects) in that distant area of space.
+At that incredible distance, Planet 9 would orbit in a region beyond the Kuiper Belt, which is a disc-shaped region beyond Neptune’s orbit filled with hundreds of thousands of icy objects.
+Astronomers have detected unexplained orbital clustering of certain extreme trans-Neptunian objects (ETNOs) -- icy bodies like Sedna and 2012 VP113 that orbit far beyond Neptune -- in that distant area of space.
 Very often, astronomical discoveries are made based on witnessing unexplained behaviors of celestial bodies, and then seeking the cause.
 In fact, Neptune was discovered in a similar way, after its gravitational impact on Uranus was detected, but could not be explained.

-Based on these calculations and the movements of known bodies in the Kuiper Belt, astronomers believe that Planet 9 may be a super-Earth, roughly 10 times more massive than our planet, with a highly elongated oval loop as an orbit, taking roughly 15,000 years to orbit the Sun.
-Although its size and orbital pattern would qualify it as a planet, according to present standards, there must be a visual confirmation before it can be officially named as a known planet.
-Most researchers suggest that Planet 9 was an ice giant core that was somehow ejected from a much smaller orbit during the tumultuous formation of our Solar System.
+Based on these calculations and the movements of known bodies in the Kuiper Belt, astronomers believe that Planet 9 is likely a super-Earth or mini-Neptune.
+A 2025 study by Siraj, Chyba, and Tremaine, using data from 51 extreme trans-Neptunian objects, estimated its mass at roughly 4.4 Earth masses and placed its semi-major axis at about 290 AU, with an orbital period of approximately 5,000 years.
+Earlier estimates by Brown and Batygin suggested a mass of around 6.6 Earth masses.
+Although its size and orbital pattern would qualify it as a planet according to present standards, there must be a visual confirmation before it can be officially named as a known planet.
+Most researchers suggest that Planet 9 was a planetary core that was ejected from a much smaller orbit during the tumultuous formation of our Solar System, likely flung outward by gravitational interactions with Jupiter or Saturn.

 [adinserter block=”2″]

-Researchers are confident that Planet 9 exists, based on their “tracking” of its gravitational impact through the Kuiper Belt, but it could still take years to discover.
-Scanning a 10,000-20,000 year orbit pattern can take a long time for a number of reasons.
-First of all, when this possible planet is at its furthest point from the Sun, it would have absolutely no gravitational impact on the other planets, making its movements more difficult to detect.
-Therefore, only about half of the orbit is even within the “searchable zone”, making the search a bit of a guessing game – and a time-consuming one!
-Furthermore, the extreme distance means that it will receive little to no light from the Sun, and doesn’t generate any itself, making it hard to detect.
-But don’t worry, there is good news in the quest for Planet 9!
+Researchers are confident that Planet 9 exists, based on their tracking of its gravitational influence on distant Kuiper Belt objects, but confirming its existence could still take time.
+If Planet 9 is at its most distant point from the Sun, it would have minimal gravitational impact on the inner planets, making its movements harder to detect.
+Furthermore, the extreme distance means that it reflects very little sunlight, making direct observation extremely challenging.
+However, there is good news in the quest for Planet 9!